mkvenkatesh/dotfiles/README.md

   files.
 Otherwise I'm getting an error in emacs when decrypting `.gpg` files: `epa-file--find-file-not-found-function: Opening input
   file: Decryption failed,`

+* If you use iTerm2 with its shell integration features, `M-x ansi-term` will start `bash` with some gibberish characters.
+To get around this issue, move iterm2-shell-intergration sourcing from `.bashrc` to `.bash_profile`.
+This will make ansi-term work properly and still have the shell integration features apply to iterm2.

+* `brew install coreutils` to get recent versions of coreutils required for `dired` mode to work properly.

 ### ELPA Packages